-A day center is a facility for senior citizens.
-At a day center, older people who are still able to cope well in their own homes receive professional nursing and care from qualified staff.
+A day centre is a facility intended for senior citizens.
+At a day centre, older people who are still able to manage well in their everyday lives at home receive professional nursing and care from qualified staff.

-Day centers are suitable for seniors who want to spend their day in company.
-Day care promotes social contact and is an option for family caregivers who have to work during the day or need relief from their daily caregiving routine.
+Day centers are suitable for senior citizens who want to spend their day in company.
+They not only promote social contact but also provide family caregivers with valuable relief – for example, if they are working during the day or simply need a break from their daily caregiving responsibilities.

-In addition to needs-based care, a day center provides transportation to and from the center, meals, exercise sessions to promote physical mobility, social activities, and creative activities to stimulate memory.
+In addition to needs-based care, a day centre provides transportation to and from the centre, meals, exercise sessions to promote physical mobility, social activities, and creative activities to stimulate memory.

 The care services offer seniors a structured and varied daily routine.

-In a day center, the focus is on social interaction and community involvement, as well as encouraging and promoting independence among the seniors receiving care.
+In a day centre, the focus is on social interaction and group activities, as well as encouraging and promoting independence among the senior citizens receiving care.

-Maintaining social contacts and spending time in the community contribute significantly to the quality of life of older people.
+Maintaining social contacts and spending time as part of a community contribute significantly to the quality of life of older people.

 The cost varies depending on the service provider, is usually socially graded, and depends on income and care allowance.

-You can find out the exact prices from the respective day center.
+You can find out the exact prices from the respective day centre.

-Day centers are organized regionally by various providers.
+Day centres are organised by various regional providers.

-The first link provides information about the services offered by the Federal Association of Independent Welfare Organizations.
-For services in your state, click on the selection list for your state.
+The first link provides information about the services offered by the Bundesarbeitsgemeinschaft Freie Wohlfahrt.
+For services in your province, click on the selection list for your province.

-The second link provides information about the services offered by the Vienna Social Fund.
+The second link provides information about the services offered by the Fonds Soziales Wien.

 Please note that the list of services is not exhaustive.